 Along the way, Lindsay threw light on some perennial questions.
 What makes Quests such a potent way of reaffirming personal purpose?
 What’s the secret to helping leaders grasp the opportunities offered by today’s disruptive forces?
 And how can every one of us avoid feeling depleted and be at our best – at work and at play?

-See below for an edited excerpt and listen in full here as Lindsay and Rebecca discuss leadership, trends and embracing change.
+Watch the video, or see below for an edited excerpt, as Lindsay and Rebecca discuss leadership, trends and embracing change.

 Rebecca Sparks (RS): What’s the purpose of Leaders’ Quest?

 Lindsay Levin (LL): In a nutshell, Leaders’ Quest is about connecting.
 It’s about enabling people to have connections, relationships, encounters that are inspiring, moving, thought-provoking.
 Sometimes they’re challenging; more often than not they’re uplifting and exciting.
 It’s about knowing one another and knowing the global village that we’re part of.
 And seeing ourselves differently, as a result.

 A core element of our work might happen in a factory, tech park or laboratory.
 Or a homeless shelter, prison or hospital – or on the street.
 People meet and they realise that the gaps between us aren’t so large after all.
 In that sense, LQ’s work is about expanding our sense of empathy, our circle of compassion.
 It’s about saying to people in positions of leadership: "Tremendous opportunity comes with leadership, as does tremendous responsibility."

 RS: What is involved in an LQ programme?

 LL: We work in 25+ countries and we add a country or two every year.
 For example we run programmes in Kenya, China, Brazil, Britain, Germany, America, Indonesia and others.
 We have some programmes which we call Open Quests, where every participating leader comes from a different organisation.
 We deliberately make a really rich mix of people and an international mix.